Airlines often use “force majeure” as an excuse for delayed and cancelled flights. But what is force majeure?

-Force majeure means "great strength" and is usually interpreted as an event that cannot be controlled.
-Typically, it is the unusual weather conditions, natural disasters, war, terror and dangerous outbreaks of disease.
+Force majeure means "great strength", and it is usually interpreted as an event that cannot be controlled.

 Unusual weather conditions, natural disasters, war, terror and dangerous outbreaks of disease, are all considered as event of force majeure.